TheRipperJhon/BoopSuite/README.md

 I am going to add scripts to do the following:
 + BoopCoil   - Deauth attack detector
-+ BoopDate   - A script to update boopsuite
++ BoopDate   - A script to update BoopMonsuite

 More ideas are welcome.
 Email me @: jayrad.security@protonmail.com